practicalcomputerscience/MicrobenchmarkGPHLlanguages/15 - memory leak detection with Valgrind/README.md

 $ zig build-exe random_bitstring_and_flexible_password_generator.zig -mcpu=native-avx512f
 ```

-This compiler switch is not needed when running the Zig executable without Valgrind.
+This compiler switch is not needed when running the Zig executable without Valgrind to make a crash-free program.

 <br/>